-Currently reading: GSR2: The new rules making cars safer but more expensive
+Currently reading: GSR2: The rules making cars safer but more expensive

-Twenty technologies now standard on new cars; existing models must comply by 2024
+Twenty technologies now standard on new cars; existing models must comply soon

-New safety regulations introduced last month have made at least 20 technologies standard on all new cars sold in the EU and the UK – and will legislate some out of existence.
+GSR2 safety regulations have made at least 20 technologies standard on all new cars sold in the EU and the UK – and will legislate some out of existence.

 The changes had been in discussion at the UN and the EU for a decade before the EU finalised its proposals in 2019.

 They’re being introduced in two main phases.
-The first went live on 6 July and the second will come in 2024, although some technologies are on a slightly different timetable.
+The first went live on 6 July 2023 and the second will come later, in 2024, although some technologies are on a slightly different timetable.

-That means all new cars launched after 6 July 2022, regardless of price or engineering suitability, have to comply; and in 2024, existing cars already on the market will have to be modified or retrofitted to stay on sale.
+That means all new cars launched after 6 July 2022, regardless of price or engineering suitability, have to comply; and soon, existing cars already on the market will have to be modified or retrofitted to stay on sale.

 The insurance and safety industry, of course, is much more sanguine about the introduction of GSR2.

-“This is essentially tidying up existing laws and an update of GSR1, which has been around since 1998, especially since many of these new safety features are already incorporated into existing Euro NCAP [safety] ratings,” said Matthew Avery, boss of UK insurance-and-safety organisation Thatcham Research and a senior Euro NCAP team member.
+“This is essentially tidying up existing laws and an update of GSR1, which has been around since 1998, especially since many of these new safety features are already incorporated into existing Euro NCAP [safety] ratings,” said Matthew Avery, formerly the director of research for UK insurance and safety organisation Thatcham Research, and a senior Euro NCAP team member.

 Back to top